Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

 \subsection{TTIs}

-As shown in Fig. \ref{FIG_OVERVIEW}, both the source domain training process and the target domain fine-tuning process employ TTIs.
-In each of these training processes, the domain-specific features of the support and query images (including $[f_k^{s, s, ds}, k=1,\cdots, K]$, $f^{s, q, ds}$, $[f_k^{t, s, ds}, k=1,\cdots, K]$, $f^{t, q, ds}$) are sequentially transformed by TTIs.
-To avoid overwhelming readers with excessive symbols, in this section we use $f^{ds}$ to denote any of the above domain-specific features, and $f^{da}$ to denote the domain-agnostic feature obtained by transforming $f^{ds}$ through TTIs.
+As displayed in Fig. \ref{FIG_OVERVIEW}, in both the source-domain training and target-domain fine-tuning, the domain-specific features of the support and query images are sequentially transformed by TTIs.
+To avoid overwhelming readers with excessive symbols, in this section we use $f^{ds}$ to denote any of the above domain-specific features and $f^{da}$ to denote the domain-agnostic feature obtained by transforming $f^{ds}$ through TTIs.
+We can regard $f^{ds}$ and $f^{da}$ as functions of time, and thus represent them as $f^{ds}(t)$ and $f^{da}(t)$, respectively.